frontendsoni/todolist-react/README.md

 Features:

 The main feature is that your work will be there even if you refresh your page.
-Simple and intuitive design
+Simple and intuitive design.
-Add, update, and delete tasks
+Add, update, and delete tasks.
-Add date and description to the task
+Add date and description to the task.
-Mark tasks as completed
+Mark tasks as completed.
-Responsive layout for seamless usage on various devices Get organized and make your "jaruri kam" (important tasks) a breeze to manage!
+Responsive layout for seamless usage on various devices.
+Get organized and make your "jaruri kam" (important tasks) a breeze to manage!